packages

 obviously not be randomized.

-Notice that there apparently are 6 blocks (Blo
+Notice that there apparently are 6 blocks (Blo) and they

 are actually complete blocks, too, because all 6 factor level